ducrot/starter-angular-symfony/README.md

 After adding or changing a .proto file, run `make generate` to generate Typescript and PHP code.

+You need the protobuf compiler `protoc` for that.
+Run `brew install protobuf` or download a release for your OS [here](https://github.com/protocolbuffers/protobuf/releases) and follow the installation instructions.

 This will write PHP files to `symfony/src-pb` and typescript files to `angular/src/pb`.

 To add a new service: